HaochuanDeng/Radio-Controlled-Clock_BPC-China/README.md

 UpData Info:

-2020.11.16 Fixed verification Bugs, No Tast So Far.
+2020.11.16 Fixed Verification Bugs, No Tast So Far.

 /***********************************************************/